Rule 5160-26-10 | Managed care: sanctions and provider agreement actions.

 (d) Prohibition or reduction of the MCO's involuntary assignments.

-(e) Granting MCO members the right to terminate without cause and notifying the affected members of their right to disenroll.
+(e) Granting the MCO's members the right to terminate without cause and notifying the affected members of their right to disenroll.

 (f) Retention by ODM of the MCO's premium payments or a portion thereof until the violations or deficiencies are corrected.